 Talk with your health insurance company about what services it will pay for.
 Most insurance plans pay for hormone therapy for their members.
 To learn more, talk with the business office where you go for treatment.
 You can also go to the National Cancer Institute database, Organizations that Offer Support Services and search "financial assistance."
 Or call toll-free 1-800-4-CANCER (1-800-422-6237) to ask for help.

-Hormone therapy may be given in many ways.
-Some common ways include:
+Hormone therapy may be given in many ways:

 - Oral.
 Hormone therapy comes in pills that you swallow.

 - Injection.
 The hormone therapy is given by a shot in a muscle in your arm, thigh, or hip, or right under the skin in the fatty part of your arm, leg, or belly.